caleb349/Calculator-Python-Project/README.md

-# Calculator-Python-Project
+# Calculator Python Project

-Task:  To complete this assignment, you should write a Python program that allows users to input two numbers, choose a mathematical operator, and return the results of the calculation.
+Python program that allows users to input two numbers, choose a mathematical operator, and return the results of the calculation.

-Note: There are a many online tutorials teaching you how to create a Python calculator.
-Don't cheat yourself and simply copy example code and submit it as your own; you won't learn what you need to if you do and you won't be prepared for the next assignments.

-Create a written explanation of your code in a separate text document.
-Utilize the idea of a recipe (as noted in the readings) to describe the data and the routines required for this application's completion.
-Submit this as a Word document in addition to your *.py code.

 Create a basic calculator in Python and submit this as a *.py file:
 Create an addition user-defined function that accepts two numbers